GREEN RIBBON TRAIL:

 On-road connection between the Green Ribbon Trail & Merritt Trail; 1 mile

 Difficulty: Merritt Trail; Easy.
 Flat stone-dust trail.
+Some on-road sections.

 Green Ribbon Trail; Easy, Flat, old paved road.